(Not a record label: use only as Manufacturer / Pressed By ("(SP)" or "SP") / Duplicated By / Glass Mastered At)

-2.)
-An "E A S T" embossed around the center hole like this would indicate it was pressed at Specialty Records Corporation (sourced from metal parts that were originally made for use at Allied Record Company based on the etchings).
-NOTE that usually the "T" is the most visible, sometimes the only really visible letter.
+• An "E A S T" embossed around the center hole (sourced from metal parts that were originally made for use at Allied Record Company based on the etchings).
+Note that usually the "T" is the most visible, sometimes the only really visible letter.
+Also note that a lone "A" embossed in the label area would indicate it was pressed at Allied Record Company.

-Records that have the "SRC" logo in the runout 'deadwax' were Processed & Pressed By Specialty Records Corporation, "but"records that have the "SRC" logo along with an "SPAR" etching "and" a "B-#####" type matrix number all in the runout 'deadwax' indicates that the Plating (Processing / Metalwork) was done at Specialty Records Corporation but the record itself was actually Pressed at Allied Record Company.
-In such cases with the "SPAR" and "B-#####" etchings, add Specialty Records Corporation as 'Mastered At' and also add Allied Record Company as 'Pressed By'.
+Records that have the "SRC" logo along with an "SPAR" etching and a "B-#####"-type matrix number in the runout 'deadwax' indicate that the plating (processing / metalwork) was done at Specialty Records Corporation but the record itself was pressed at Allied Record Company.
+In such cases, add Specialty Records Corporation as 'Mastered At' and also add Allied Record Company as 'Pressed By'.

 Note, on Test Pressings from this company: